Vir0z4/svrp/README.md

 **.sny** files are used for the **Windows installation**, and contain everything, **including apps**, **.mod** files are apps, and can be extracted to be installed seperately, one by one, but are not needed if you want to install Windows, since they are already installed.

+SVRP must be installed and used in an environment with paths **that do not contain spaces!**

 ## Miscellaneous Informations

-The SVRP executable (SVRP.exe) is the batch file (SVRP.bat) converted to executable.
+The SVRP executable (SVRP.exe) is the batch file (SVRP.bat) converted to executable using "Bat to Exe Converter v3.2" by Fatih Kodak.

 [wimlib-imagex](https://wimlib.net) (version 1.13.6) is the tool of choice for putting together the split WIM files.
 It is used over Microsoft's ImageX as it offers more functionality, stability, and has a considerably higher success rate.